ly1999-hub/store-online/README.md

 # store-online
-server :
+-server :
   + use nodejs framework Express
   + use mongodb
-client:
+-client :
   +use reactjs
   +use boostrap
-Connect to server by axios
+-connect : Connect to server by axios